Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/network.md

 Writes the supplied values to the connection.

 ### Arguments
 1. `data...`: The values to write.
-Values that are not strings will be converted with `tostring`.
+Values that are not strings will be converted with `tostring`, unless otherwise specified by the handle type.

 ### Return Values
 This method does not return anything.